ringcentral/engage-digital-api-docs/docs/interactions/web-messaging/customization.md

 We designed the chat window to respect industry standards allowing for a user to be comfortable and to ease the engagement.

 In a first approach, we encourage a light customization, purely in CSS.
 We offer a mechanism to change the colors of the chat window, based on our default stylesheet.
-This is done directly in RingCentral Engage.
+This is done directly in RingCentral RingCX.

 ## Customizing the Languages

-You can add your own languages or modify the texts of the current languages with the custom languages field in your Engage Messaging source or by implementing it in the JavaScript of the page containing the chat.
+You can add your own languages or modify the texts of the current languages with the custom languages field in your RingCX Messaging source or by implementing it in the JavaScript of the page containing the chat.

 ``` html
 <script>